tinawenqiao/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Host Interceptor
 ~~~~~~~~~~~~~~~~

-This interceptor inserts the hostname or IP address of the host that this agent is running on.
+This interceptor inserts the hostname or IP address of the host or both that this agent is running on.
 It inserts a header
-with key ``host`` or a configured key whose value is the hostname or IP address of the host, based on configuration.
+with a configured key whose value is the hostname or IP address of the host, based on configuration.

 ================  =======  ========================================================================
 Property Name     Default  Description
 ================  =======  ========================================================================
 **type**          --       The component type name, has to be ``host``
-preserveExisting  false    If the host header already exists, should it be preserved - true or false
+preserveExisting  false    If the IP or hostname header already exists, should it be preserved - true or false
-useIP             true     Use the IP Address if true, else use hostname.
+useIP             true     Use the IP Address if true.
+useHostname       true     Use the hostname if true.
+ip                ip       The header key of ip to be used.
-hostHeader        host     The header key to be used.
+hostname          hostname The header key of hostname to be used.
 ================  =======  ========================================================================

 Example for agent named a1: